NullArray/Archivist/Beta/README.md

 online over at his [website](https://bytecode77.com).
 (I suggest checking both out he's got some really cool projects there.)

-The exploit makes it so our binary keylogger file gets auto-elevated through Volatile Environment and perfmon.exe.
+The exploit makes it so our binary keylogger file gets auto-elevated through Windows Volatile Environment and perfmon.exe.